PLSysSec/lio/lio/examples/dclabels.md

                              , lioClearance = False %% True }
 ```

-The initial current label and clearance correspond to the DC labels bottom (`True %% False`) and top (`False %% True`) lattice elements, respectively.
+`initialLabelState` sets the current label to the DC label `True %% False`.
+For this label, the secrecy component is `True`, which implies that the current information secrecy is public.
+The integrity part is `False`, which we use in the examples to ease the creation of high integrity objects without involving privileges.
+(See note below)

+The clearance label is set to `False %% True`, which should be understood as having no clearance privileges.

+DC labels form a lattice, with the assignments above corresponding respectively to the bottom and top elements.

-> > **Note:** In general you want to use `dcPublic` as the initial current label, since a high integrity current label (the `False`) allows code to create labeled objects of "high" integrity without using privileges.
+> > **Note:** In general, you want to use `dcPublic = True %% True` as the initial current label.
+A high label with a high integrity component (the `False` here) will allow the creation of "high" integrity labeled objects without using any privileges.
+This is convenient for the next simple examples until we introduce privileges, but such a label will likely be not safe in real world environments.

+### Current label and DC labels

+We're going to look at how the current label evolves when doing reads and writes to labeled data without privileges.
+We will use labeled references [`LIORef`](http://hackage.haskell.org/package/lio-0.11.4.1/docs/LIO-LIORef.html#t:LIORef) to that purpose.

-When we combine data from two differently-labeled entities, the label of the data is computed with the  _join_, or _least upper bound_ (lub).
-This label captures the secrecy of both sources: to read data labeled as such you need the consent of the principals in both both labels.
-Dually, the integrity component captures the fact that the data is a combination of the two sources and thus data labeled as such is less trustworthy than both sources.
+When we combine data from two differently-labeled entities `ref1` and `ref2`, the resulting label will be computed using the _join_, or _least upper bound_ (lub) operation.
+The new label will capture the secrecy of both entities: to read the combined data, you need the consent of the principals in both `ref1` and `ref2` labels.
+Dually, the integrity component captures the fact that the data is a combination of the two sources and thus data labeled as such is less trustworthy than data coming from each individual source.

 In LIO, the current label protects everything in scope.
-Hence, when we read from a labeled entity and thus incorporate data originally-protected by this entity's label, we must to raise the current label to ensure that the current label can also protect this new data.
-Moreover, we must reflect in the current label the fact that data of certain integrity was incorporated and thus may influence the rest of the computation.
-We raise the label to the join of the current label and the entity label.
+Hence, when we read from a labeled entity, data originally-protected by this entity's label is brought into scope: we must to raise the current label to capture the increased secrecy requirements.
+Moreover, the current label must take into account that data of certain integrity was incorporated and thus may influence the rest of the computation.
+Thus, the current label is updated or _raised_ to its join with the entity label.

-Complete the next two examples by computing the join by hand.
-In these examples, we first incorporate data from `ref1` into the current context and then from `ref2`.
-In both cases the current label is raised to the least restricting label that still protects the data we're incorporating into the context.
+Now, you will compute a few label joins by hand.
+In the following examples, we bring into scope data from `ref1` and `ref2`.
+When doing this, LIO raises the current label to the least restricting label that jointly protects `ref1` and `ref2`.
+Your job is to write down the label computed by LIO:

 #### Example 1